NeuraiProject/neurai-rpc/neurai_methods.md

 3. include_watchonly (bool, optional, default=false) Also include balance in watch-only addresses (see 'importaddress')

 Result:
-amount              (numeric) The total amount in RVN received for this account.
+amount              (numeric) The total amount in XNA received for this account.

 Examples: